Understanding CBT-E Therapy and Family-Based Treatment for Eating Disorders

 Cognitive Behaviour Therapy-Enhanced (CBT-E) is specifically designed for adults with eating disorders seeking outpatient treatment.
 CBT-E works for all types of eating disorders, anorexia nervosa, bulimia nervosa, binge eating disorder, and other specified feeding or eating disorders (OSFED).

 This approach is for adult individuals wanting to decrease the behaviors attached to their eating disorder.
-Treatment involves an initial assessment determining how and where the eating disorder shows up in your life, setting the stage for ongoing therapy.
+With this treatment, we determine how and where the eating disorder is showing up in your life.
 As sessions continue, you review the thoughts or behaviors getting in the way of treatment, learn to tolerate the distress that comes with changing eating disorder patterns, and move toward the life you want to live.

 CBT-E addresses the maintaining factors of eating disorders: the core beliefs about self-worth, control, and body image that keep the disorder in place.
-Rather than just focusing on food and weight, CBT-E examines the underlying thoughts and emotional patterns driving the eating disorder behaviors.
+Rather than just focusing on food and weight, CBT-E examines the underlying thoughts, emotional and behavioral patterns driving the eating disorder behaviors.

 Learn more about CBT-E treatment approach and finding CBT-E therapists.